I’m a Costco superfan. I love writing about Costco and giving tips to warehouse shoppers based on what I’ve learned.

 Always make room for a rotisserie chicken

-I may have plenty of dinner options in my cart, like the Kirkland Signature Atlantic Farmed Atlantic Salmon or the four-pack of frozen cheese pizzas that we add our favorite toppings to at home.
+I may have plenty of dinner options in my cart, like the Kirkland Signature Atlantic Farmed Atlantic Salmon or the four-pack of frozen cheese pizzas to which we add our favorite toppings at home.

 But even with all those options, I still grab a rotisserie chicken.
 It’s cheap and can be an easy dinner option for that night or another night.

-I’ve also picked the rotisserie chicken apart at home to use as an ingredient for other dishes, like my own homemade chicken salad recipe.
+I’ve also taken the rotisserie chicken apart at home to use as an ingredient in other dishes, like my homemade chicken salad recipe.

 Browse Costco’s wine selection